ar0it/MetaGPT/ReadMe.md

 Many image-generating methods, such as microscopy, output the metadata in a proprietary format.
 This causes problems in processing (can my pipeline use that image), publishing (can the reader access the data), and storage (will the data be usable in the future).
-Bioformats [2] attempts to tackle those problems, by providing tools to translate to the open OME [3] format.
+[Bioformats](http://www.openmicroscopy.org/bio-formats/) attempts to tackle those problems, by providing tools to translate to the open [OME](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-xml/) format.
 Currently, Bioformats works well, with many images, but struggles with some formats.
 This causes metadata to get lost, or falsely translated.
 I call the in-place correction (not via annotation) of that erroneous metadata ”curation”.

 ## Current Standing